Roti (restaurant chain)

-Roti (stylized as rōti) and formerly known as Roti Restaurants, Inc., Rōti Modern Mediterranean and Rōti Mediterranean Grill is a Mediterranean fast casual restaurant based in Chicago founded in 2007.
-At its peak prior to the COVID-19 pandemic, it had 42 locations in Chicago, Minneapolis, Dallas, Houston, New York City, and Washington DC.
-With many restaurants located in central business districts where the pandemic changed food service demand, it filed for bankruptcy and was acquired by Edible Arrangements in 2024.
-Under Edible, it continued with 17 locations in Chicago, Minneapolis and DC in 2025.
+Roti (stylized as rōti) and formerly known as Roti Restaurants, Inc., Rōti Modern Mediterranean and Rōti Mediterranean Grill, is an American fast casual restaurant serving Mediterranean cuisine.
+The firm was founded in 2007, and at its peak prior to the COVID-19 pandemic it had 42 locations in Chicago, Minneapolis, Dallas, Houston, New York City, and Washington, D.C.
+It filed for bankruptcy in 2024 and was acquired by Edible Arrangements in 2025.
+Under Edible, it continued with 17 corporate-owned locations in Chicago, Minneapolis and Washington, D.C., and announced partnership plans, including a deal with Mercedes-Benz Stadium.

 History

+The restaurant was founded in Chicago in 2007 to fill a void of healthy Mediterranean food options.
+In 2010, it expanded to the Washington, D.C., market.
+In 2011, it doubled from 6 to 12 locations.
+In 2013, it launched in New York City with its 16th location (including 9 in the D.C. area and 6 in Chicago) under the leadership of co-founder and CEO Bill Post and chairman Mats Lederhausen, who had been instrumental in the initial public offering of Chipotle Mexican Grill.
+In Roti's early years, healthy fast casual restaurants were the fastest growing sector of the restaurant industry, with both Chipotle and Panera Bread Company having over 1500 locations by early 2014.
+Its upstart mediterranean cuisine competitors at the time were GRK Greek Kitchen, Naf Naf Grill, and Zoës Kitchen.
+In March 2014, the 19-store (DC market (9), Chicago (8) and New York City (2)) franchise announced Carl Segal as its CEO.
+It was also planning three more DC locations.

-The restaurant was founded in 2007 to fill a void of healthy mediterranean food options.
-At the time of the September 2015 rebranding name change from Roti Mediterranean Grill with Roti Modern Mediterranean, they expanded the beverage menu to a lineup of beer, wine, house-made juices, and teas to complement the entres of wrap or pita sandwiches, rice plates, and salads.
-On February 29, 2016, it announced that it would serve 100 Percent Grass-Fed Beef at all 21 locations in Chicago, New York City and Washington DC.
-In 2017, it launched its first Texas location (in Uptown, Dallas).
+At the time of the September 2015 rebranding name change from Roti Mediterranean Grill with Roti Modern Mediterranean, they expanded the beverage menu to a lineup of beer, wine, house-made juices, and tea to complement the entrees of wrap or pita sandwiches, rice plates, and salads.
+On February 29, 2016, it announced that all of their 21 locations would serve purely grass-fed beef.
+Other healthy/high-quality elements of the Roti cuisine include antibiotics-free chicken, organic chickpeas, and sustainably-raised Atlantic salmon.
+That December, Roti was sued for violating the Fair and Accurate Credit Transactions Act by printing too many credit card number digits on its receipts.
+In June 2017, it launched its first Texas location (in Uptown, Dallas).
+In July 2017, it debuted in Minnesota, and it followed with three further Minnesota locations in 2018.
 In March 2018, it accepted a $23 million investment from Valor Equity Partners to undertake a national expansion of its 34-store franchise.
+In November 2019, it launched in Houston.